 Frequently Asked Questions

 The Faculty Senate is a major institutional component of shared governance at LSU.
 It is an elected body representing the Faculty Council in the colleges and schools of LSU.
-This body represents the interests of the faculty on academic matters such as educational policy, faculty policies, standards of instruction and curricula and degree requirements.
+This body represents the interests of the Faculty Council on academic matters such as educational policy, faculty policies, standards of instruction and curricula and degree requirements.

 The Faculty Senate Executive Committee consists of 7 elected officers: a President, a Past President, a Vice-President, a Secretary and 3 Members-at-Large.
-The elected term for officers of the Senate is one year.
+The elected term for President is two years.
+Other elected officers of the Senate is one year.
 The Executive Committee implements policy as directed by the Senate.
 In addition, it represents the Senate in dealing with the University officials and others, assists the President in the execution of official duties, prepares agenda for Senate meetings and appoints nonelected members of Senate committees.

 The Faculty Senate President is the face and leadership of the Faculty Senate Committee and the Faculty Senate body.
-They are the presiding officer at meetings of the Faculty Senate and is the official representative from the Faculty Senate to the University administration, other governing bodies and public.
+They are the presiding officer at meetings of the Faculty Senate and is the official representative from the Faculty Senate to the University administration, other governing bodies and the public.

 To contact the Faculty Senate regarding a concern, please email firstname.lastname@example.org or call 225-578-5248.